mdnogueira/azure-docs.pt-pt/articles/data-factory/data-factory-copy-activity-tutorial-using-azure-resource-manager-template.md

 "dataFactoryName": "[concat('AzureBlobToAzureSQLDatabaseDF', uniqueString(resourceGroup().id))]"
 ```

-É uma cadeia de carateres exclusiva com base no ID do grupo do recursos.
+É uma cadeia exclusiva com base no ID do grupo do recursos.

 ### <a name="defining-data-factory-entities"></a>Definir entidades do Data Factory
 As seguintes entidades do Data Factory são definidas no modelo JSON: